NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

 This script merges two ARPA N-gram language models and creates a KenLM binary file that can be used with the beam search decoders on top of ASR models.
 You can specify weights (alpha and beta) for each of the models (ngram_a and ngram_b) correspondingly: alpha * ngram_a + beta * ngram_b.
 The script can also calculate the perplexity of the resulting N-gram language model on a test set.
+Note, each step during the process is cached in the out_path, to speed up further run.
+To avoid cache use the --force flag.

 This script supports both character level and BPE level encodings and models which is detected automatically from the type of the model.